poempelfox/foxtemp2016/README.md

 The device will transmit information every 24 or 32 seconds.
 It tries to randomize that interval by using the lowest bit of the Analog-Digital-Converter data as a random value (which it pretty much is).
-The idea behind this that if two devices start up at exactly the same time, after a few minutes the time at which they transmit data will spread out.
+The idea behind this is that if two devices start up at exactly the same time, after a few minutes the time at which they transmit data will spread out.

+Since the SHT31 does need a little time to do the measurement, the firmware uses a little trick to maximize the time the microcontroller can spend in sleep: Instead of waiting for the SHT31 to complete measurement, the firmware tells it to do the measurement just before going to deep sleep, and then reads the result when waking up 24 or 32 seconds later.
+As a result, the values transmitted are actually values as measured half a minute ago, so this is not suitable for anything where you need a fast response time.

-Each sensor needs to be given a unique ID of 8 bits.
+Each foxtemp2016-device needs to be given a unique ID of 8 bits.
 This is stored in the EEPROM.
 If you set the ID in eeprom.c and recompile, you can then flash the EEPROM from `foxtemp2016_eeprom.bin`/`.hex`.
 The Makefile target uploadeeprom can serve as an example for how to do this with a STK500.
-If the firmware does not find a configured ID in the EEPROM, it will default to an ID of **3**.
+If the firmware does not find a configured ID in the EEPROM, it will default to an ID of **3**, so you should never use that ID.

 ## Software